Contemporary Currents

 Portsmouth Historical Society’s Academy Building has two approximately five-week slots available in the beautiful balcony gallery for rental in the fall and early winter.
 To support our mission and values as it relates to the community, history, and cultural fabric of Portsmouth, we welcome artists whose work can enrich viewers’ lives and connect the past to the present and the future.

-Applications are open September 15 through January 15 of the display year.
+Applications for 2025 are open September 15 through May 2.
 Rentals will be chosen by a committee comprising of Portsmouth Historical Society staff, board members, and community stakeholders.

 About Us